cljung/az-streaming-analytics/README.md

 - Export - export an existing job into a JSON file
 - Import - import and recreate a job from a JSON definition file
+- Delete - delete the existing job (removes it entierly from Azure - the job, not the datasources)
 - Start  - start a Streaming Analytics job
 - Stop   - stop a Streaming Analytics job
 - Status - check the status of an existing job